-Mohican River Wildlife Area webpage
+Mohican River Wildlife Area

-Mohican River Wildlife Area map
+About Mohican River Wildlife Area

 The 474-acre Mohican River Wildlife Area, in east-central Ohio, consists of two separate units approximately 5.5 miles apart on the lower reaches of the Mohican River.
 The 121-acre upstream unit is at the village of Brinkhaven and is readily accessible from OH-62.
 The lower unit, 353 acres in size, lies about one mile south of the village of Cavallo on Tiverton Township Road 368.